danvratil/aoc/README.md

-# Dan's AOC 2021 solutions
+# Dan's AOC solutions

-My attempts at solving Advent of Code 2021, this year in Rust (hoping that this is finally some sensible project where I can learn it).

-There's no guarantee that I won't switch back to C++ when I get too frustrated with Rust :-)
+My attempts at solving Advent of Code.
+I started committing to repository during AoC 2021 and I decided to use Rust.
+In the meantime as I'm waiting for new challanges, I'm also solving AoCs from previous years.
+For now I'm sticking to Rust everywhere, but I might change to some other random language.

 ## License